-Based on the read-across material citronellyl butyrate (CAS # 141-16-2), citronellyl valerate is considered a skin sensitizer with a defined NESIL of 6400 $\mu$ g/cm.
+Based on the existing data and read-across material citronellyl butyrate (CAS # 141-16-2), citronellyl isobutyrate is considered a skin sensitizer with a defined NESIL of $6400 \, \mu g/cm^2$ .

 11.1.4.1.
 Risk assessment.
-No skin sensitization studies are available for citronellyl valerate.
-Based on the read-across material citronellyl butyrate (CAS # 141-16-2; see Section VI), citronellyl valerate is considered a skin sensitizer.
+Limited skin sensitization studies are available for citronellyl isobutyrate.
+Based on the existing data and readacross material citronellyl butyrate (CAS # 141-16-2), citronellyl isobutyrate is considered a skin sensitizer.
 The chemical structures of these materials indicate that they would not be expected to react with skin proteins (Roberts, 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-In a murine local lymph node assay (LLNA), the non-radioactive, BrdU-ELISA method was used to show that the read-across material citronellyl butyrate is a skin sensitizer with an EC1.6 value of 26.4% (6600 $\mu$ g/cm) (RIFM, 2017a).
-In another human maximization test, no skin sensitization reactions were observed with read-across material citronellyl butyrate up to 5% (3450 μg/cm) (RIFM, 1972).
-Additionally, in a Confirmation of No Induction in Humans test (CNIH) with 5.5% or 6495 μg/cm of read-across material citronellyl butyrate in 1:3 ethanol:diethyl phthalate (EtOH:DEP), no reactions indicative of sensitization were observed in any of the 102 volunteers (RIFM, 2018a).
+In a murine local lymph node assay (LLNA), read-across material citronellyl butyrate was found to be sensitizing with an EC1.6 value of 26.4% (6600 μg/cm) (RIFM, 2017a).
+However, in guinea pigs, an open epicutaneous test (OET) with citronellyl isobutyrate did not present reactions indicative of sensitization (Klecak, 1985).
+In a human maximization test, no skin sensitization reactions were observed with citronellyl isobutyrate up to 4% or 2760 μg/cm or with read-across material citronellyl butyrate up to 5% or 3450 $\mu$ g/cm (RIFM, 1972).
+Additionally, in a Confirmation of No Induction in Humans test (CNIH) with 6495 μg/cm of read-across material citronellyl butyrate in 1:3 ethanol:diethyl phthalate, no reactions indicative of sensitization were observed in any of the 102 volunteers (RIFM, 2018a).

-Based on the weight of evidence (WoE) from structural analysis, human studies, and the data on the read-across material, citronellyl valerate is a sensitizer with a WoE NESIL of $6400~\mu g/cm^2$ (see Table 1).
-Section X provides the maximum acceptable concentrations in finished products, which take into account skin sensitization and application of the Quantitative Risk Assessment (QRA2) described by Api et al. (RIFM, 2020) and a reference dose of 0.667 mg/kg/day.
+Based on weight of evidence (WoE) from structural analysis, animal and human studies, and read-across material citronellyl butyrate, citronellyl isobutyrate is a sensitizer with a WoE NESIL of $6400~\mu g/cm^2$ (Table 1).
+Section X provides the maximum acceptable concentrations in finished products, which take into account skin sensitization and application of the Quantitative Risk Assessment (QRA2)